 In this section, we first examine whether and how shareholders react to greenwashing by firm managers.
 Extant literature suggests that investors appear to reward (punish) firms for their good (bad) environmental performance.
 For example, Griffin, Lont, and Sun (2017), and Matsumura, Prakash, and Vera-Munoz (2014) show that investors discount approximately \$79 per ton of CO2 emissions of a firm's market value, which is, in the aggregate, equivalent to 0.5% of the firm's market capitalization.
 Dowell, Hart, and Yeung (2000), and Ferrell, Liang, and Renneboog (2016) report that firms with more stringent global environmental standards or environmental ratings enjoy significantly higher market values.
-However, the literature also shows that investors may not be able to differentiate greenwashing from actual environmental performance (e.g., Du, 2015; Andrikogiannopoulou, Krueger, Mitali, and Papakonstantinou, 2022), and consequently incorrectly evaluate firms' environmental activities (e.g., Glossner, 2021; Hawn and Ioannou, 2016), and make investment decisions based on an overestimation of green performance (e.g., Hartzmark and Sussman, 2019; Raghunandan and Rajgopal, 2022).
+However, the literature also shows that investors may not be able to differentiate greenwashing from actual environmental performance (e.g., Du, 2015; Andrikogiannopoulou, Krueger, Mitali, and Papakonstantinou, 2022), and consequently incorrectly evaluate firms' environmental activities (e.g., Glossner, 2021; Hawn and Ioannou, 2016), and make investment decisions based on overestimation of green performance (e.g., Hartzmark and Sussman, 2019; Raghunandan and Rajgopal, 2022).

 We regress cumulative abnormal stock returns over a five-day window from the earnings call date (CAR (0, 4)) on the greenwashing intensity in the same year-quarter controlling for various firm characteristics and fixed effects.
-The results are reported in Table 5.
-We find that greenwashing intensity is significantly and negatively associated with the five-day CAR following the conference call.
-In terms of economic magnitude, a one-standard-deviation increase in the firm-level greenwashing measure is related to a 0.09-percentage-point decrease in the five-day CAR (i.e., -0.004\0.221).
+The results are reported in Table 6.
+We find that greenwashing intensity is significantly and negatively associated with the five-day CAR following the conference call, suggesting that investors can detect greenwashing by firm managers and react unfavorably to it.
+In terms of economic magnitude, a one-standard-deviation increase in the firm-level greenwashing measure is related to a 0.09-percentage-point decrease in the five-day CAR (i.e., -0.0040.221).
 This result cannot be attributed to the effect of earnings surprise since we have included that as a control variable.
-As expected, earnings surprise exhibits a positive impact on CAR.
+As expected, earnings surprise exhibits a positive impact on CAR.23

+In Panel A of Table A9 in the Online Appendix, we use the components of GW to examine which component drives the negative relationship between CAR and GW.
+We find that the component of green talk is the main driver of such a relationship.
 Since greenwashing is a deceptive tactic that firm managers may use to mask weak performance or inflate marginal achievement on the firm's environmental practices, we expect that it can occur more often or easily when the firm has a poor information environment or weak corporate governance.
-To measure a firm's information environment, we follow prior literature and use four proxies: i) bid-ask spreads estimated using daily high and low stock prices of a firm following Corwin and Schultz (2012); ii) idiosyncratic
+To measure a firm's information environment, we follow prior literature and use four proxies: i) bid-ask spreads estimated using daily high and low stock prices of a firm following Corwin and Schultz (2012); ii) idiosyncratic volatility measured as the standard deviation of the residuals from regressing daily individual stock returns on the Fama-French three-factors (e.g., Rajgopal and Venkatachalam, 2011); iii) the number of analysts following from I/B/E/S (e.g., Frankel and Li, 2004), and iv) firm size (e.g., Diamond and Verrecchia, 1991).
+Finally, we use a firm's institutional ownership to capture the firm's monitoring level and governance quality (e.g., Hartzell and Starks, 2003).